OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/lab.md

 # Microsoft Graph for OneDrive for Business

 In this lab, you will use Microsoft Graph to integrate OneDrive for Business with an ASP.NET MVC application.

+## Overview
+Through Microsoft Graph API, you can access files in OneDrive, OneDrive for Business, and Office Groups, by accessing the **drive** property of a user or group entity.
+You can navigate the hierarchy of a drive by path or by enumerating the contents of folders and files.

 ## Prerequisites
-1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
-If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
-2. You must have Visual Studio 2015 with Update 1 installed.
+* Visual Studio 2015 with Update 1 installed.
-3. You must have the Graph AAD Auth v2 Started Project template installed.
+* **Graph AAD Auth v2 Starter Project** template installed.
+* An account in an Office 365 tenant.

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication